rebecca-earnest/ncov/README.md

 ² This Excel spreadsheet must have the following columns, named as shown below:

-- Sample-ID *→ lab samples unique identifier, as described below 8
+- Sample-ID *→ lab samples unique identifier, as described below*
 - Collection-date
 - Country
 - State *→ state acronym*